Jill Ellis: Early life and education

+Ellis earned a Bachelor of Arts degree in English literature and composition at the College of William and Mary in 1988.
+She also did work towards a master's degree in technical writing at North Carolina State University.
+Her mother Margaret was "horrified" on learning of her plan to give up her lucrative job as a technical writer at Northern Telecom to work as an assistant coach with subsistence pay, while her father advised her to "do something substantial" instead.

 Coaching and administrative career

 Ellis has a United States Soccer Federation (USSF) Pro coaching licence; with coaching experiences that includes multiple stints for the under-20 and under-21 national teams, and an impressive record as a UCLA Bruins coach.

 She is the development director of the USSF.
 She served as assistant coach of the women's national team, head coach of a number of women youth teams, and was the interim coach of the senior women's national team in 2012, and for 2 matches in 2014.
 She was appointed the permanent head coach of United States women in May 2014.

 College coaching

 Ellis served as an assistant coach for three universities: at Maryland for three years, 1994–96; at Virginia for one year, 1996–97; and at NC State for another three years, 1988–90.
 As an assistant coach at N.C.
 State, Ellis helped the NC State secure the 1988 Atlantic Coast Conference title and an NCAA Women's College Cup appearance.

 Ellis headed the Illinois women's program for two years from 1997 to 1998.
 In 1998, she brought the Fighting Illini to a 12–8 record and a first-ever Big Ten Tournament berth.

 Ellis led UCLA to eight NCAA Women's College Cups, including seven in a row from 2003 to 2009, and won six straight Pacific-10 Conference titles from 2003 to 2008.
 She finished her time in Westwood with a record of 229 wins, 45 losses and 14 draws (229–45–14).
 She was the 2000 NSCAA National Coach of the Year after leading the Bruins to the NCAA championship game in just her second season as head coach.

 Ellis has an all-time collegiate coaching record of 248 wins, 63 losses and 14 draws (248–63–14), compiled over 14 years with the Illinois Fighting Illini and UCLA Bruins.